andreasruden/d2-spmod/README.md

 - Made the "good" TCs less likely to drop bad gems in hell & nightmare.
 I.e., more likely to drop runes or good jewelry.
 - Countess now always drops 3 runes.
 - Rebalanced drop rates of runes r01-r24 (El-Ist) to be farmable at Countess at more linear rates.
+- High Level Bases have been made more common.
+- Changed the rarity of some bases that was causing uniques to be very rare.

 # UniqueItems.txt
 - Weighting of unique rings have been rebalanced.